RosettaCommons/documentation/scripting_documentation/BrokeredEnvironment.md

 Of course, there are no guarantees that this example algorithm will work for your system (or any system).
 It hasn't been benchmarked, and exists solely to demonstrate the functionality of the Environment framework.

 A fully working example use of this script is available in the Rosetta demos repository at `demos/protocol_capture/2015/broker/domain_insertion/`.
+A detailed description and analysis of this protocol is included in our paper for the RosettaCon 2014 PLoS ONE collection.

 ## Multi-body Docking Example